AjayTyler/content-style-guide/04-grammar-and-mechanics.html.md

 ### Slang and jargon

 Write in plain English.
-If you need to use a technical term, briefly define it so everyone can understand.
+If you need to use a technical term, briefly define it for users with less technical expertise.
+Common industry terms are fine to use, but beware of using too many buzzwords.

 - MailChimp's ops team is constantly scaling our servers to make sure our users have a great experience with our products.
 One way we do this is with shards, or partitions, that help us better horizontally scale our database infrastructure.